aethermonkey/The-Digital-Hamlet/plan/grandplan/Architect_Prompt.md

 - Developing the initial set of AI agents that will operate autonomously within the parameters set in the Hamlet's constitution (VeritasSuprema).
 These may assist with tasks, marketplace functionality, messaging, etc.

 - Creating templates and interfaces so the user can customize their constitution, define the initial set of rules and parameters the AI agents will follow.

-- Testing and debugging the fulltechnical stack to ensure reliable operation and compliance with the constitution.
+- Testing and debugging the full technical stack to ensure reliable operation and compliance with the constitution.

 In addition, you will advise the user on: